 “Shoulders are a complex joint, because of this either adipose or bone marrow stem cells have the best outcomes in clinical studies.
 An MRI is crucial to appropriately diagnose the pain source and decide which therapy will have the most benefit.
 For example, if the problem is only from the rotator cuff, bone marrow may be the best option.
-If the pain source is from a combination of issues including early arthritis, rotator cuff injuries and a labrum tear, adipose tissue stem cells are often your best option.
+If the pain source is from a combination of issues including early arthritis, rotator cuff injuries, and a labrum tear, adipose tissue stem cells are often your best option.
 An experienced physician will be able to give you your options and explain the benefits of your choice of therapies.”

 So we’ve established that specific pain areas have targeted regimens, but how long do the benefits of these regimens and procedures last?

 “Benefits from stem cell procedures are long lasting, hence their popularity.
 The most published data is specially about fat stem or bone marrow cells.
 The newer frozen cord stem cells from a donor do not have long term data yet.
 If tendons, ligaments or muscle are the treatment location then the improvements can be permanent.
 If the procedure is performed for arthritic pain, the normal duration of the benefits last on average 3-7 years.
-The definitive answer to this however, obviously depends in the body part, the amount of damage, and chronicity of the problem.
-Speaking to a qualified physician with at least 5 years of experience will give you the best answer to this questions and more detailed answers.”
+The definitive answer to this, however, obviously depends in the body part, the amount of damage, and the chronicity of the problem.
+Speaking to a qualified physician with at least 5 years of experience will give you the best answer to these questions and more detailed answers.”

 Does age matter whether or not these procedures are successful?